Ever Wondered Why Cops Touch Your Tail Light When They Pull You Over?

 “Leaving a thumb print on the brake light is an old-school way to tag a car with a fingerprint, so it can be identified conclusively as the vehicle involved in a stop should the officer become incapacitated,” explained criminal defense attorney and DWI/DUI lawyer Joe Hoelscher in an interview.

-Come to think about it, that’s pretty neat!
 But that’s not the only sign cops use to talk to each other, so here’s why you should also wipe those taillights, or else the next cop that will stop you that day will be a lot more aggressive.

 Hoelscher explains that if the tail lights are dusty and your car has already been pulled over by a cop, you should wipe the tail lights after that because the fingerprints will stand out and “the next officer might be more aggressive realizing you’ve had another law enforcement interaction recently.”
 Just to be sure, wash the car after you got stopped!

 You never know if a driver is completely twisted and out of their mind and might try to get away with murder.
-Let’s just say the officer approaches the vehicle and is shot or even worse… killed… their fingerprints are now on the car.
+Let’s just say the officer approaches the vehicle and is shot or even worse… their fingerprints are now on the car.

 Crazy, right?